StephenB92/bjj-hub-dublin/README.md

 ## Project Overview

-The aim of this project is to be used as a hub of information on Brazilian jiu-jitsu clubs based in Dublin city centre.
+The aim of this project is to be used as a hub of information on Brazilian jiu jitsu clubs based in Dublin city centre.
 As the project includes information on clubs based in Dublin along with their address and links to social media, it is also intended to be used by people who have trained elsewhere before and have recently moved to Dublin and are looking for nearby gyms where they can train.

 For future updates to the project, I would like to include a news section that includes up to date information on clubs based in Dublin and upcoming competitions.
 I would also like to include a news section that relates to the global BJJ community, to include upcoming matches with popular grapplers and also sales on instructional videos online.
 I would also like to include a section including articles written by the wider BJJ community on subjects such as conditioning and nutrition.